 This categorization primarily pertains to crypto assets that are acquired and promptly utilized as a method of payment for personal consumption, such as purchasing goods or services.

 An example of when crypto qualifies as a personal use asset could be in the case of crypto that is purchased and immediately used to pay for an event ticket.
-In this scenario, the crypto bought and subsequently used as remuneration for a good would be considered a personal use asset and thus exempt from capital gains taxes.

 It is important to note that crypto held as an investment asset, even if for personal purposes, is not a personal use asset.